NewHarmony/100_Days_of_Code/README.md

 * Excel
 * Tableau

-The idea is to code frequently enough that solutions and design will become more intuitive. i.e less googling and better workflow ;)
+The idea is to code frequently enough that solutions, design, and intergration of the above will become more intuitive. i.e less googling and better workflow ;)